 As early as 1979, the Club offered programs in the South Bay, but these program offerings expanded significantly in 1997 when the World Forum of Silicon Valley merged with The Commonwealth Club.
 The Commonwealth Club/Silicon Valley is now actively engaged in developing programs that address issues pertinent to the vibrant, maturing Silicon Valley community.

-Beginning in 1990, The Commonwealth Club began offering regular programs in other regions of the Bay Area as well, and these regional programs — in Marin and Sonoma Counties and a recently expanded effort in Lafayette in the East Bay — are now an important part of the Club's programming efforts.
+Beginning in 1990, The Commonwealth Club began offering regular programs in other regions of the Bay Area as well, and these regional programs — in Marin and Sonoma Counties and an expanded effort in Lafayette in the East Bay — are now an important part of the Club's programming efforts.